 Meet the bird of honor, Empoleon.
 It possesses the typing, stats, and movepool it needs to succeed as a special wall.
 For a bulky Water-type, Scald is standard fare; however, Empoleon also has access to Stealth Rock, giving it a niche among bulky Water-types.
 Its typing goes a long way offensively as well, making it an excellent pivot and setup sweeper.
 An above average Special Attack stat and powerful attacks, such as Hydro Pump and Ice Beam, give Empoleon the tools it needs to succeed on an offensive front.
-Unfortunately, it is slow and is outsped by common Choice Scarf users, such as Terrakion and Landorus, even after an Agility boost.
+Unfortunately, it is slow and is outsped by common Choice Scarf users, such as Terrakion and Keldeo, even after an Agility boost.
 Weaknesses to common Ground-, Fighting-, and Electric-type attacks do it no favors, and unlike most bulky Water-types, it takes neutral damage from Fire-type attacks.
-Despite these setbacks, Empoleon has many positive attributes, which it can abuse to become one of the great kings of the deep sea.
+This means that it suffers against common threats such as Landorus-T, Keldeo, and Thundurus-T. Despite these setbacks, Empoleon has many positive attributes, which it can utilize to become one of the great kings of the deep sea.

 As previously mentioned, Empoleon has a sizable Special Attack stat that it can put to good use with a Choice Specs set.
 This set takes advantage of everything that Empoleon can do, and is not outclassed by other Water-type special attackers, such as Keldeo, thanks to its Steel typing and stellar defenses.
 On the topic of its Steel typing, it grants Empoleon numerous opportunities to switch in thanks to its many resistances.
 This makes Empoleon one of the best pivots around, as one can simply switch it in on any resisted attack and launch a powerful Hydro Pump.
 Fear not if Empoleon gets worn down, as Torrent will make it even more of a threat, boosting the power of Empoleon's STAB Water-type attacks when it is low on health.
 Its immunity to Toxic prevents the Gastrodon and Vaporeon of the world from stalling it out, which is a huge advantage over other Water-type attackers.
 Additionally, Empoleon obtains lots of momentum by forcing its opposition out, which can be a deciding factor in many battles.